mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.1/index.md

 #### Easier Air-gapped deployments

 Konvoy 2.1 comes with an easier way to deploy in an air gapped environment.
-Rather than one large package that includes the requirements for all air gapped environments, we now provide air-gapped bundles for individual needs.
+Rather than one large package that includes the requirements for all air-gapped environments, we now provide air-gapped bundles for individual needs.

 #### Other Feature Additions